chrisza4/chris-blog/content/blog/tdd-misconception/index.md

 I start a title with a controversial statement.
 Yes, you can write code before a test in TDD.

+After I pair with many TDD practitioner, especially the beginner one.
+I found that many of them usually discourage me to write any code before test.
+I could not touch a codebase, keyboard or play around with anything before I write a test case.

+So here I am, making a statement as a TDD practitioner too.
+You can write a code before test in TDD.

+It is clear that any TDD tutorial and content says that you need to write tests before code.
+Why do I claim this?

+Let me explain.

 ## The step zero of TDD: design

 When we normally talk about TDD we usually just talk about the test-code-refactor cycle.
 We often forget or take a pre-requisite step for a grant.